Ryman Hospitality Properties, Inc. (NYSE:RHP) Shares Sold by Royce & Associates LP

 Royce & Associates LP cut its stake in Ryman Hospitality Properties, Inc. (NYSE:RHP – Get Rating) by 5.6% during the 1st quarter, Holdings Channel.com reports.
 The fund owned 71,702 shares of the real estate investment trust’s stock after selling 4,218 shares during the period.
 Royce & Associates LP’s holdings in Ryman Hospitality Properties were worth $6,652,000 at the end of the most recent quarter.

 Other hedge funds have also modified their holdings of the company.
 Thompson Siegel & Walmsley LLC acquired a new stake in shares of Ryman Hospitality Properties in the first quarter worth approximately $27,000.
-Sageworth Trust Co of South Dakota acquired a new stake in shares of Ryman Hospitality Properties in the fourth quarter worth approximately $41,000.
-Migdal Insurance & Financial Holdings Ltd. boosted its position in shares of Ryman Hospitality Properties by 56.2% in the first quarter.
-Migdal Insurance & Financial Holdings Ltd. now owns 678 shares of the real estate investment trust’s stock worth $64,000 after acquiring an additional 244 shares during the last quarter.
-Prospera Financial Services Inc acquired a new stake in shares of Ryman Hospitality Properties in the first quarter worth approximately $83,000.
+Sageworth Trust Co of South Dakota acquired a new position in Ryman Hospitality Properties during the fourth quarter valued at approximately $41,000.
+Migdal Insurance & Financial Holdings Ltd. lifted its position in Ryman Hospitality Properties by 56.2% during the first quarter.
+Migdal Insurance & Financial Holdings Ltd. now owns 678 shares of the real estate investment trust’s stock valued at $64,000 after buying an additional 244 shares in the last quarter.
+Prospera Financial Services Inc acquired a new position in Ryman Hospitality Properties during the first quarter valued at approximately $83,000.
 Finally, Pinnacle Financial Partners Inc. lifted its position in Ryman Hospitality Properties by 151.1% during the first quarter.
 Pinnacle Financial Partners Inc. now owns 1,662 shares of the real estate investment trust’s stock valued at $154,000 after buying an additional 1,000 shares in the last quarter.
 95.20% of the stock is owned by institutional investors and hedge funds.

 Ryman Hospitality Properties Trading Down 1.5 %